pohldaniel/stuntrally/README.md

-# Stuntrally 2.7.0
+# Stuntrally 2.7.0 VDrift 2023-03-05

-This repository contains a Visual Studio 2015 setup of https://github.com/stuntrally/stuntrally and it's dependencies.
+This repository contains a Visual Studio 2015 setup of https://github.com/stuntrally/stuntrally, https://github.com/VDrift/vdrift and thre dependencies.
 After compiling keep in mind the tools folder for setting up the Release Folder.
 The build process is just tested with Release x64 configuration.
-It should be clear that the Copyright of Stuntrally and of it's dependencies are not in my hand.
+It should be clear that the Copyright of Stuntrally, VDrift and of it's dependencies are not in my hand.

 My intention for this repository is to get a deeper understanding of game programing.